Gardening Recipes

 Tyrant Farms is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-In this article, you’ll find out how to easily turn raw chestnuts into chestnut flour, a delicious and versatile kitchen ingredient.
+In this article, you’ll find out how to quickly turn fresh chestnuts into chestnut flour!
+The only tool you’ll need to make this delicious and versatile gluten-free flour is a food processor.

 These chestnuts won't be roasted on an open fire, they'll be processed into chestnut flour and used to make a wide range of recipes...